-Insulin.
-We have heard this word discussed throughout the program as an important part of The Livy Method process.
-We are encouraged to eat high quality foods, support our bodies with supplements if we can, approach eating to the point where we feel satisfied, incorporate some exercise or activity to move our bodies, manage our stress levels, and prioritize having good, restful sleep.
-All of these things will help not only improve our health, wellness, and promote weight loss, but will also help to naturally lower our insulin levels.
+We have heard insulin discussed throughout The Program as an important part of The Livy Method process.
+We are encouraged to eat high-quality foods, support our bodies with supplements if we can, approach eating to the point where we feel satisfied, incorporate some exercise or activity to move our bodies, manage our stress levels and prioritize having good, restful sleep.
+All of these things will help not only improve our health, wellness and promote weight loss, but will also help to naturally lower our insulin levels.

-In this science post we will be taking a deeper dive in the exploration of this highly discussed hormone.
+In this science post, we will be taking a deeper dive into the exploration of this highly-discussed hormone.
 So, what exactly is insulin, and what exactly is its role in the body?

 Insulin

-Insulin is a very important hormone in digestion, and has a huge role in helping to process and store the energy provided from the food that we eat!
-It is composed of 51 amino acids and for this reason is called a peptide hormone (hormones that are composed of small chains of amino acids).
-It plays an important part in glucose regulation, cell growth, and metabolism.
+Insulin is a very important hormone in digestion and has a huge role in helping to process and store the energy provided by the food that we eat.
+It is composed of 51 amino acids and, for this reason, is called a peptide hormone (hormones that are composed of small chains of amino acids).
+It plays an important part in glucose regulation, cell growth and metabolism.

 So, let’s back up this conversation a bit further.
 Let’s recap the basics of digestion and then discuss how the foods we eat are processed for their energy.

-Glucose is the main energy source for our body’s cells, and what keeps us functioning at all times whether it is when we are active and moving, resting and sleeping, it keeps our heart beating and lungs breathing.
-It is what allows all the organs and cells in our bodies to do what they need to do to keep us alive!
+Glucose is the main energy source for our body’s cells and is what keeps us functioning at all times.
+Whether we are active and moving, resting and sleeping, glucose keeps our heart beating and our lungs breathing.
+Glucose is what allows all the organs and cells in our bodies to do what they need to do to keep us alive.

 What is glucose?